Primary Navigation Mobile

 What are the running costs?

 Every model in the Kuga line-up promises good fuel economy figures and low running costs.
-Ford says the 1.5-litre petrol model can achieve just over 40mpg on the WLTP cycle, with CO2 emissions hovering around the 150g/km mark.
+Ford says the 1.5-litre petrol model can achieve mid-forties economy on the WLTP cycle, with CO2 emissions hovering around the 150g/km mark.

 The 2.5-litre four-cylinder full hybrid performs better still.
-Ford claims fuel economy figures of between 48.7 and 51.4mpg, which we found to be accurate in the real world.
-Thanks to the electrical assistance, CO2 emissions also fall to between 125 and 133g/km depending on the specification of the car.
-We easily managed over 40mpg even in situations that don’t suit the hybrid powertrain.
+Ford claims fuel economy figures in the low fifties, which we found to be accurate in the real world.
+Thanks to the electrical assistance, CO2 emissions are around 125g/km which is very competitive for this size of car.

 The real headline grabber is the plug-in hybrid model, though.
-Ford says that can return up to 282.5mpg on the WLTP cycle.
+Ford says that can return around 300mpg on the WLTP cycle.
 However, in the real world, the amount of miles you’ll extract from a gallon of petrol depends entirely on how often you’re willing to charge it up.

-Charge the battery regularly and do lots of short journeys (where you can take advantage of the Kuga’s 35-mile electric range) and you’ll see your fuel economy numbers skyrocket.
+Charge the battery regularly and do lots of short journeys (where you can take advantage of the Kuga’s near 35-mile real world electric range) and you’ll see your fuel economy numbers skyrocket.
 Tackle long journeys with a discharged battery and you’ll see the opposite.

 However, during our time with the Kuga PHEV, we found it to be one of the most efficient plug-in hybrids when driving with a discharged battery.
 Ford seems to have engineered the system to always keep a tiny bit of charge in the battery so the electrical side of the car’s powertrain can keep working even when you neglect to plug it in.
-That means around 50mpg is possible if you’re very careful.
+That means over 50mpg is possible if you’re very careful.
+In recent testing, only the Toyota C-HR was more efficient with a flat battery.

 Servicing and warranty